opendr-eu/opendr/docs/reference/single-demonstration-grasping.md

 ### Class SingleDemoGraspLearner
 Bases: `engine.learners.LearnerRL`

 The *SingleDemoGraspLearner* class is a wrapper class based on [Detectron2](https://github.com/facebookresearch/detectron2) implementation of Keypoint-rcnn keypoint architecture.
 This module is used to train a keypoint detection module which its predictions are utilized to extract planar grasp poses that are translated to 6D grasp pose.
-A demonstration is then provided as an example in projects directory.
+A demonstration is then provided as an example in the projects directory.

 The [SingleDemoGraspLearner](#src.opendr.control.single_demo_grasp.training.single_demo_grasp_learner.py) class has the following public methods: